mvc1009/hackingnotes/_docs/web/sqli.md

 ---
-description: >-
+title: SQL Injection (SQLi)
+category: Web
+order: 3
+---

 SQLi is a common web application vulnerability that is caused by unsanitized user input being inserted into SQL queries.
----

-# SQL Injection

-## Automatization with sqlmap
+# Automatization with sqlmap

 ```
 # Post